What Happens if I am Charged with Kidnapping in Georgia?

 Innocence: Witness testimony demonstrating that the evidence is not correct will always be helpful, and your Attorney could be notified of any information like this immediately.

 This list is not a complete list of defenses.
 There are several more that can be applied to your case.
-You and your kidnapping Attorney will work together to discover what defenses pertain best to your case.
+You and your Georgia kidnapping attorney will work together to discover what defenses pertain best to your case.

 What are not Defenses